sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 If executing the `steps.run` command fails, you can try to recreate whether executing the step manually in a container works.

-An approximiation of what `src` does under the hood is the following command:
+An approximation of what `src` does under the hood is the following command:

 ```
 docker run --rm --init --workdir /work \